Three stages. Three outcomes.

 Where Stage 3 happens

-Evidence packs, DSAR workflow, vendor register, and remediation all live in the Workspace—one trail for boards, DPAs, and procurement.
+Evidence packs, DSAR workflow, vendor register, and remediation all live in the Workspace — one audit trail for boards, DPAs, and procurement.

-- Governance Portal — DSAR intake, workflow, SLA tracking
+- Privacy Request Portal — DSAR intake, workflow, SLA tracking

 - Remediation roadmap — owners, due dates, Gantt-style progress